harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 ### Timeline
 The FirstGen to NextGen CD upgrade will occur on the following dates:
-1/1/2023 - maintenance mode. no new features, bugs and security issues will be fixed.
+- 1/1/2023.
+This is maintenance mode.
+No new features will be added and no new bugs and security issues will be fixed.
-10/1/2023 - end of SMP releases
+- 10/1/2023.
+End of SMP releases.
-1/1/2024 - end of support
+- 1/1/2024.
+End of support for FirstGen CD.
-4/1/2024 - SaaS product shutdown
+- 4/1/2024.
+FirstGen SaaS product shutdown.

 As a first step towards that change, starting January 1st, 2023, Harness will no longer accept feature/enhancement requests and releasing new features for the FirstGen CD module.